eenvrtd/flappyBird/README.md

 # flappyBird
-I learn how to create a simple 2D game using C++
+I learn how to create a simple 2D game using SFML and C++